-All service contracts were reviewed.
+Twenty-one (21) service contracts have been reviewed totaling \$562,734.00.
 FMC has issued no contracts for personal services, and the agency is giving attention, as set forth in FAR 37.114, to avoid contracting for functions that are closely associated with inherently governmental functions.
 Contracts in the Special Interest Function areas represented 7% (D307) and 2% (D318) of the total contract obligations of the FMC for Fiscal Year 2012.